-ENE210: Reading the Contemporary World: 1900 to the Present provides more specific literary and intellectual foundations for advanced studies and is mandatory for all students in Arts.
+ENE210: Reading the Contemporary World provides more specific literary and intellectual foundations for advanced studies and is mandatory for all students in Arts.
 The course explores significant aspects of modern thought and cultural issues in order to provide a broad foundation for students entering any humanities, Social Sciences, or Business Administration programme.
 An important element of ENE210 is instruction in writing skills.